abramscris/Movies-ETL/README.md

 ## Project Overview

-In this analysis it was exercise the Extract, transform and Load bases, with data extracted from Wikipedia data, Kaggle metadata and the MovieLens rating.
+In this analysis it was exercised the method of extract, transform and Load bases, with data extracted from Wikipedia data, Kaggle metadata and the MovieLens rating.

 It as designated the following requirements: